Kohl1998/Javascript-Algorithm/README.md

 I did this by creating variables to assign data, and arithmetic calculations to work out how much the team exceeded their spending budget which I applied the tax percentage too.

+The motivation for building this algorithm came because I realised I could save the coaches significant time, and effort.

 ## Installation

 I setup a remote repo on Github to work from, which I then cloned to my local repository so I can have the two in sync.